Alvearie/HRI/multitenancy.md

 # Multi-tenancy

-The Health Record Ingestion service supports the concept of [**multi-tenancy**](glossary.md#multitenancy), for multiple [tenants](glossary.md#tenant).
+The Health Record Ingestion service supports the concept of [multi-tenancy](glossary.md#multi-tenancy), for multiple [tenants](glossary.md#tenant).

-In the Health Record Ingestion service, data is isolated between [**Data Integrators**](glossary.md#data-integrator), that is, the organizations that supply health data on behalf of one or more tenants.
+In the Health Record Ingestion service, data is isolated between [Data Integrators](glossary.md#data-integrator), that is, the organizations that supply health data on behalf of one or more tenants.

-Customer organizations create **Data Consumers**, which are downstream processes that read data from the Health Record Ingestion service.
+Customer organizations create [Data Consumers](glossary.md#data-consumer), which are downstream processes that read data from the Health Record Ingestion service.
 The latter is designed so that a single data consumer reads data for a single tenant.
 However, this does not prevent a consumer from reading data for multiple tenants.
 Data Consumers **can see data provided by all Data Integrators**.

 ![core-architecture](assets/img/multitenancy.png)<br>
 **Figure 1: Core architecture, multi-tenancy and the Health Record Ingestion service**